 Better audio quality

-Google collaborated with audio titans like Sony for Android O, to ensure that anyone using quality Bluetooth headphones enjoy the best possible fidelity.
+Google collaborated with audio titans like Sony for Android Oreo, to ensure that anyone using quality Bluetooth headphones enjoy the best possible fidelity.
 This is all achieved via the Bluetooth audio codecs.

 Auto-select and auto-fill

 Handy little time-saver, this one.
-Tap on a section of an address in an email or similar and Android O can smartly highlight the entire thing automatically.
+Tap on a section of an address in an email or similar and Android version 8.0 can smartly highlight the entire thing automatically.
 No more awkward dragging around of the highlight bar.

 Even better, once highlighted you'll be offered some smart app-based suggestions on what to do next.
 So highlighting an address brings up the option of navigating there in Google Maps, for instance.